sictweb/web700/notes/week02.md

 [functional programming](https://en.wikipedia.org/wiki/Functional_programming).
 Web
-applications are composed of lots of small components that need to get wired together using functions, have to share data (i.e., state), and interoperate with other code built into the browser, or in third-party frameworks, libraries, and components.
+applications are composed of lots of small components that need to get wired together using functions, have to share data (i.e., state), and interoperate with other code in third-party frameworks, libraries, and components.

 We use JavaScript functions in a number of ways.
 First, we encapsulate a series of statements into higher-order logic, giving a name to a set of repeatable steps we can call in different ways and places in our code.
-Second, we use them to define actions to be performed in response to events, whether user initiated or triggered by the browser.
+Second, we use them to define actions to be performed in response to events.
 Third, we use them to define behaviours for objects, what is normally called a *member function* or *method*.
 Fourth, we use them to define *constructor* functions, which are used to create new objects.
 We'll look at all of these in the coming weeks.